department-of-veterans-affairs/vagov-content/pages/burials-memorials/survivor-dic-rates.md

 ## Rates if the Veteran died before January 1, 1993
 **Effective December 1, 2018**

-If your Veteran spouse or parent died before January 1, 1993, we use a different method to determine your DIC monthly payments.
+If your Veteran spouse or parent died before January 1, 1993, we use a different method to determine your DIC monthly payment.

 ### Surviving spouse, with or without dependent children

-To find your monthly payment amount, click on the Veteran's pay grade category.
-Find the Veteran's specific pay grade in the left column of the **Basic monthly rates** table, and the matching monthly payment amount to the right.
+To find your monthly payment, click on the Veteran's pay grade category.
+Find the Veteran's specific pay grade in the left column of the **Basic monthly rates** table, and the matching monthly payment to the right.

 Then, go to the **Added or increased amounts** table.
 Add any added or increased amounts that apply to you, based on the Veteran's disability rating and whether you have dependent children under the age of 18 years.